jjmedinaariza/modelling_book/docs/06-hypothesis_testing.md

 *Using the banbox dataset that we have used in previous sessions run a t test to explore whether criminal records are associated to emplyment response in the subset of cases before the banbox legislation was introduced.
 Discuss your results.*

 *Using the BCS data we used today explore the relationship between fear of violent crime (tcviolent) and the level of education of the respondent (educat3).*

+*For the purposes of your essay identify 3 to 5 variables available in the dataset that you are working with that you consider (having read relevant literature and using your previous knowledge/common sense) think that may explain variation in your outcome of interest (eg., victimisation, fairness, etc.).*